Stories from Southwest NSW

 Romance, Drama

-A man from the Southern Highlands of New South Wales and a woman from Punjab, India, form a deep bond over three and a half years while living in Sydney’s Inner West.
+A man from the Southwest of New South Wales and a woman from India, form a deep bond over three and a half years while living in Sydney’s Inner West.
 But as her departure in August 2026 nears, their final week together is filled with laughter, nostalgia, and the painful uncertainty of whether this is the end or just another chapter in their story.

 Premiere